MikeyBeez/SimpleAgent2/README.md

 move convertrfd and short-abstracts_lang=en.ttl.bzip2 into ./kb.
-now you should have short-abstracts_lang=en.ttl.nt in your kb directory copy extract_json.py into kb/ run extract_json and wait.
-It takes a long time.
+now you should have short-abstracts_lang=en.ttl.nt in your kb directory copy extract_json.py into kb/ run extract_json and wait. python extract_json.py.
+It takes a long time. copy generate_embeddings.py into kb/ cd in and run it.  python generate_embeddings.py

 Run the Chatbot:
 python main.py